NibblerOfToes/Accord/README.md

-# H1 Week 1
+# Week 1

-## H2 Project Definition
+## Project Definition
-<p>The goal of this project is to create a web application for a client, set up on github.
+The goal of this project is to create a web application for a client, set up on github.
 The web application must have a working frontend and backend that can communicate with each other, created using a variety of different progamming methods including httml/css, Sqllite, and others.
 This web application is to be created in a set of weekly sprints, incorporating feedback from the client into the final product so it is tailored specifically to their needs.
-The web application should be designed around social network designed in the project at the end of last year.</p>
+The web application should be designed around social network designed in the project at the end of last year.

-## H2 Requirements
+## Requirements
-### H3 Functional:
+### Functional:
 - Timetable displaying periods throughout the day
 - Messaging system for users to connect
 - User authentication
 - Assignment submission

-### H3 Non-Functional
+### Non-Functional
 - Multiple web pages
 - Suitable colouring of backgrounds and text
 - Appropiately sized and fonted text